ni-kismet/engineering-flot/API.md

 are three options available: "none" will set the end-points to the "min"/"max" values, "exact" will set the end-points to minimum/maximum values in the visible area of the plot, and "loose" will add a margin to the "exact" mode based on the "autoscaleMargin" value.
 The "sliding-window" autoscale will always keep a "windowSize" range between axis.min and axis.max.
+The autoscaling behaviour is also affected by the growOnly flag, described below.
-The default value is "none" for the x axes, and "loose" for y axes.
+The default autoscale value is "none" for the x axes, and "loose" for y axes.

 The "growOnly" option is useful when you want to have a smoother auto-scaling behavior.
 If true the scale range will grow to adapt to the data range but won't